phalladar/WhisperHotkeyTyper-rs/README.md

 # WhisperHotkeyTyper-rs

 **WhisperHotkeyTyper-rs** is a Rust desktop application that provides "push-to-talk" voice transcription using OpenAI's Whisper model (via `whisper.cpp`).
-Press and hold a hotkey (F3 by default) to record your voice, and upon release, the app transcribes the audio and types the result into your currently active window.
+Press and hold a hotkey (Left Ctrl + Left Alt + S by default) to record your voice, and upon release, the app transcribes the audio and types the result into your currently active window.

 It's designed for quick, local voice dictation without relying on cloud services.

 ## Features

-*   **Push-to-Talk Transcription:** Press and hold **F3** to record, release to transcribe.
+*   **Push-to-Talk Transcription:** Press and hold **Left Ctrl + Left Alt + S** to record, release to transcribe.

 *   **Automatic Typing:** Transcribed text is automatically typed into the active application using the `enigo` crate.
 *   **Local Processing:** Uses `whisper.cpp` (via the `whisper-rs` bindings) for on-device transcription.
 *   **GPU Acceleration:** Leverages GPU for faster transcription if `whisper.cpp` is compiled with CUDA/Metal support and a compatible GPU is available.